pbertera/OCP-Securing-Azure-FD/README.md

 3. Install the chart: `helm install -n openshift-ingress sharded ./helm/`
 4. Verify the pods are running: `oc get pods,svc,deploy -n openshift-ingress`

-The helm chard deploys a `LoadBalancer` service to expose the router.
-We need to create a DNS A record for the wildcard application FQDN of the shard pointg to the the external IP of the load balancer.
+The helm chart deploys a `LoadBalancer` service to expose the router.
+We need to create a DNS A record for the wildcard application FQDN of the shard pointg to the the external IP of the load balancer (see the next sections for that).

 The chart will deploy a router into the `openshift-ingress` namespace which is not handled by the Ingress Operator.
 Is then possible to customize the router following the steps of the [Router customization in order to secure requests coming from an Azure Front Door](#router-customization-in-order-to-secure-requests-coming-from-an-azure-front-door) Section